im-ukr/ChatNest/README.md

 To get started with this ChatNest webApp, ensure that NPM (Node Package Manager) is installed on your system.

-To run the website, clone the director, `cd` into it with your terminal:
+To run the website, clone the directory, `cd` into it with your terminal:

 ## 1. Add `.env` file